dzackgarza/Notes/Talks/A Brief Introduction to Category Theory.md

 This idea of 'naturality" is part of what category theory sets out to make precise.

-A secondary motivation was to to abstract away properties that are really only a result of some particular structure or construction, and don't actually have much to do with the specific kind of object you're working with.
+A secondary motivation was to abstract away properties that are really only a result of some particular structure or construction, and don't actually have much to do with the specific kind of object you're working with.
 (If you've programmed much, the analog here would be "refactoring" commonly used pieces of code into a more general interface.)

 A few such constructions would be things like products or quotients of objects, which are ubiquitous in mathematics.
 With products, for example, it is possible to construct a product of sets (which have very little structure), but we can also construct a product of vector spaces (which have a very rich structure).
 It's then natural to ask, what commonalities do these constructions share?
 Which properties of a product of vector spaces are due to them being vector spaces, and which are just a result of its construction as a product?
 This is another area where category theory shines; notions such as products and quotients can be described in terms of *universal properties*, which pay no heed to what the underlying objects really are at all.